FarnazAdib/Crash_course_on_RL/README.md

 ### Running on google colab
 * Go to [https://colab.research.google.com/notebooks/intro.ipynb] and sign in with a Google acount.
-* Click File, and Upload notebook
+* Click File, and Upload notebook.
+If you get the webpage in Swedish, click Arkiv and then Ladda upp anteckningsbok.
-* Select github and paste the following link [https://github.com/FarnazAdib/Crash_course_on_RL.git]
+* Select github and paste the following link [https://github.com/FarnazAdib/Crash_course_on_RL.git].
-* Open the notebook that you want
+* Then, a list of files with type .ipynb appears.
+They are Jupyter notebooks.
+Jupyter notebooks can have both text and code and it is possible to run the code.
+As an example, scroll down and open pg_on_cartpole_notebook.ipynb.
+* The file contains some cells with text and come cells with code.
+The cells which contain code have $\[\]$ on the left.
+If you move your mouse over $\[ \]$, a play box appears.
+You can click on it to run the cell.
+Make sure not to miss a cell as it causes fatal errors.
+* You can continue like this and run all code cells one by one up to the end.

 ### Running on local computer
 * Go to [https://github.com/FarnazAdib/Crash_course_on_RL.git] and clone the project.